SamSchultz-bit/project-3-group-3/README.md

 2. (Something about the Flask?)

 3. The following visualizations were created using Javascript, HTML, and CSS and includes a drop down menu that displays the graphs by year.
-    * A scatter plot with a drop down menu that looks at the following relationship
+    * A scatter plot with a drop down menu that looks at the following relationships
         * Receiving Grade vs Average Depth of Target
         * Receiving Grade vs Contested Catch Rate
         * Receiving Grade vs Drop Rate